RelationalAI CLI

 Creating an Engine

-You can create an engine of a different size by specifying the size with the --size
+You can create an engine of a different size by specifying the --size

 flag: